-* Original article has been edited to include vegetarian burgers (Singapore) suggested by our readers.
+* This article was originally written in Sep 2016 and was edited to include vegetarian burgers (Singapore) suggested by our readers.
+Please note that some of the details might have changed since then.

-One of the reasons for all the hype is that most people think that vegetarians and burgers don’t go together.
-Well, not entirely true.
+One of the reasons for the hype was that many people think that vegetarians and burgers don’t go together.
+Well, not entirely true, hence, this article.

 DOJO: 313@Somerset, #B3-43, Singapore 238895.
 P: +65 6835 7606